 He works as a speaker, author, consultant and writer, with clients ranging from Cisco and SAP to branches of government, healthcare, occupational health and safety, startups and entrepreneurs.
 He is regularly called upon by media to explain issues dealing with cybersecurity, AI, blockchain and the future of work.

 Academically, Steve graduated from Concordia University in Montreal in 1989 with a B.A. in Communications Studies and was valedictorian of the 1989 graduating year.
-He then studies law at Osgoode Hall Law School, York University, between 1989 and 1991, where I was the official Rhodes Scholarship Candidate for York University for 1990.
+He then studied law at Osgoode Hall Law School, York University, between 1989 and 1991, where he was the official Rhodes Scholarship Candidate for York University for 1990.

 He returned to York University to complete his post graduate degree in Psychology.